AIINIRII/video_player_auto/README.md

 2. Open [BJUT VPN](https://vpn.bjut.edu.cn/) to connect the Intranet of BJUT.

-3. Enter your username and password, and enter the verification code of BJUT to enable the login.
+3. Click the start button and then log in to the platform.

-5. After input all of this, click the button and enjoy.
+4. After input all of this, click the button and enjoy.

 ### Attention